josefpihrt/dotmarkdown/README.md

 ## Introduction

-* DotMarkdown is a framework for creating markdown content in .NET.
+* DotMarkdown is a framework for creating markdown content
 * The library is distributed as [![NuGet](https://img.shields.io/nuget/v/DotMarkdown.svg)](https://nuget.org/packages/DotMarkdown).

 ## Supported Frameworks